Sensational Stuffing Recipe - Quick, Easy & Simple

 - 2 Medium - Onion, Chopped

-- Add required water amount (which is the called for amount on the mix boxes - usually 1 1/2 cups per mix pack) to medium pot with chicken pieces, onions and celery.
+- Add required water amount (which is the called for the amount on the mix boxes - usually 1 1/2 cups per mix pack) to a medium pot with chicken pieces, onions, and celery.
 If you have no giblet or extra chicken pieces inside the bird you can cut off the wings or a small amount inside the cavity, just for flavor.

-- Brink to boil, then reduce heat to high simmer.
+- Bring to boil, then reduce heat to high simmer.
 Low simmer if you are in no hurry.
 Cook 20 minutes.
-30 minutes or more on low simmer.
+30 minutes or more on a low simmer.

 - Remove from heat.
 Remove chicken and discard.
 Strain if small bone parts could be in the broth.